decisiv31/CollectiveNFT/your_own_bot.md

 ([@collective_nft_bot](https://t.me/collective_nft_bot))
 requires your private key for some functions to work.
 This is inevitable, as there is no Telegram wallet to call and connect to.
-Private keys are NOT stored or logged anywhere, but you don't have to believe it.
+Private keys are NOT stored or logged anywhere, but you don't have to trust.
 You can have your own bot.
 Here is how:

 ### 1. Clone this Repository